Canteens in small schools

 Once a month

-This is a great option for a small school.
+Operating a canteen once per month is a great option for small schools.
 Parent volunteers could prepare a meal/meals onsite on the day, and students and staff could sit down together to eat.
 Alternatively, kids could be involved in food preparation through a healthy and simple cooking class each month.

 Once a fortnight/week